trybick/gifconvert/README.md

 - Click 'Select File' or drop a file anywhere in the window
 - The conversion to GIF will begin automatically
-- Click 'Download GIF' and choose where to save it
+- Click 'Download GIF'
 - Repeat!

 ## Technologies

-This is an `electron` app with a `create-react-app` running inside it. `chakra-ui` is being used as a component library and for styling and it's all `typescript`!
+This is an `electron` app with a `create-react-app` and running inside it. `chakra-ui` is being used for styling and everything is written in `typescript`.

 Also including: